abdulrahmanhamdi/Kvasir-SEG-Segmentation/kvasir_segmentation.md

 # Thank You Message
 Dear Students,
-Thank you for exploring this plant disease detection model.
-It was built not just to classify leaves, but to inspire your journey in deep learning.
-Study every block, experiment with improvements, and let curiosity be your best mentor.
+Thank you for exploring this polyp segmentation project built on the Kvasir-SEG dataset.
+This work was designed not only to demonstrate segmentation techniques, but to support your growth in deep learning and medical image analysis.
+Examine the architecture, study each component, test new ideas, and allow curiosity to guide your progress.

 *"You don’t learn to code by copying, you learn to code by understanding, breaking, and rebuilding."*